Artur Jorge (footballer, born 1972): Coaching career

+Early career

 Artur Jorge began working as a manager with F.C.
 Famalicão, helping them to the third place in the play-offs of the fourth division, narrowly missing out on promotion.
 He subsequently worked with Braga's under-19s, who finished second and third in the junior championship during his tenure.

 In early 2012, it was announced that Braga's reserves would be revived and compete in the Segunda Liga as of the upcoming campaign.
 Shortly after, Artur Jorge was named head coach, achieving a 2–2 draw at S.L.
 Benfica B on his debut on 11 August.
 He quit on 16 October, having taken five points and no wins from nine games.

 In July 2013, Artur Jorge was appointed at F.C.
 Tirsense.

+Braga

-He returned to Braga's youths in 2017, and became first-team boss on 1 July 2020 when Custódio resigned with five games left of the season.
+Artur Jorge returned to Braga's youths in 2017, and became first-team boss on 1 July 2020 when Custódio resigned with five games left of the season.
 He won 4–0 at home to C.D.
 Aves on his debut three days later, and secured third place with a 2–1 victory on the final day over champions Porto; he was named in charge of the under-23 side shortly after.

 Artur Jorge returned to Braga B on 16 June 2021.
 On 18 May 2022, he was reappointed at the helm of the main squad following the departure of Carlos Carvalhal.
 His first season back at the Estádio Municipal de Braga was the best in the club's history for points (78), wins (25) and goals (75), as they beat Sporting CP to third place and a return to the UEFA Champions League for the first time in 11 years; his team lost the national cup final on 4 June to Porto, whose manager Sérgio Conceição was an opponent in the fixture of the same outcome 25 years earlier.

 On 20 September 2023, Artur Jorge made his Champions League debut in a 2–1 group stage defeat at home to SSC Napoli.
 In the following fixture he managed his first victory in the competition, beating 1.
 FC Union Berlin 3–2 away.

 Artur Jorge extended his contract with Braga on 10 November 2023, until 2025.
 The following 27 January, his team won the Taça da Liga by defeating G.D.
 Estoril Praia in the final on penalties after a 1–1 draw in Leiria.